 The Company must negotiate a successful Consulta Previa with the local communities, followed by the submittal of a permit application necessary for drilling.
 While the Company maintains good relations with the local communities, the timing for the completion of these items is uncertain.
-Additionally, the Company will have to renegotiate the terms of the amended Comita Agreement and in the event that it is unable to do so, it will lose its rights to Comita.
+Additionally, the Company will have to renegotiate the terms of the amended Comita Agreement prior to October 2018 and in the event that it is unable to do so, it will lose its rights to Comita.